AztecProtocol/aztec-packages/docs/docs/developers/getting_started/quickstart.md

 - Node.js >= v18 (recommend installing with [nvm](https://github.com/nvm-sh/nvm))

-## Install Docker
+## Install Docker daemon

+Docker daemon is easily installed via Docker Desktop.
 See [this page of the Docker docs](https://docs.docker.com/get-docker/) for instructions on how to install Docker Desktop for your operating system.

-Once you have Docker installed, make sure it is running by opening the Docker Desktop application.
+Note: if installing via Docker Desktop, you do NOT need to keep the application open at all times (just the daemon).

+Docker daemon can also be installed via Docker Engine, see [these instructions](https://docs.docker.com/engine/install/).

+After Docker daemon is installed, ensure you have it running.
+See [start Docker daemon](https://docs.docker.com/config/daemon/start/).

 ### Note on Linux